MALTA

 - Legal advice and consultancy in relation to the Licensee’s gaming operation in Malta.

-- Class 1 – operators managing their own risk on repetitive events with a random outcome (casino type games, lotteries, bingo, and slot games).
+- Class 1: This license is for operators who manage their own risk on repetitive events with a random outcome.
+It covers casino-type games, lotteries, bingo, and slot games.

-- Class 2 – operators managing their own risk on a singular event (sports betting).
+- Class 2: This license is for operators who manage their own risk on a singular event, specifically for sports betting.

-- Class 1 on 4 – operators managing their own risk on repetitive events, however, being hosted on a third-party platform Class 4, licensed by the MGA.
+- Class 1 on 4: This license is for operators who manage their own risk on repetitive events but are hosted on a third-party platform with a Class 4 license issued by the MGA.

-- Class 3 on 4 – operators promoting and abetting gaming from Malta whereby the operator receives only a commission, being hosted on a third-party platform Class 4, licensed by the MGA.
+- Class 3 on 4: This license is for operators who promote and facilitate gaming from Malta, earning only a commission, and are hosted on a third-party platform with a Class 4 license.

-A Remote Gaming Licence is granted for a period of five years and may be renewed for periods of five years.
+A Remote Gaming License is initially granted for a period of five years and can be renewed for subsequent five-year periods.

-The required share capital in relation to the different gaming licenses is as follows:
+The required share capital for each class of license is as follows:

 Licensing Process